sharkinsspatial/mineeyes/README.md

 ````
 Which will create a production build of the application and push it to s3 for

-You can runt unit tests with
+You can run unit tests with
 ````shell
 $ grunt jasmine
 ````